MAGALA-RICHARD/apsimNGpy/README.rst

 We would also like to express our sincere thanks to the APSIM Initiative.
 Their commitment to quality assurance and the structured innovation program for APSIM's modelling software has been invaluable.
 APSIM's software, which is available for free for research and development use, represents a cornerstone for agricultural modeling and simulation.
 For further details on APSIM and its capabilities, please visit `www.apsim.info <http://www.apsim.info>`_.

 Our project stands on the shoulders of these partnerships and support systems, and we are deeply thankful for their contribution to advancing agricultural research and development.
-Please not that that this library is designed as a bridge to APSIM software, and we hope that by using this ibrary, you have the appropriate APSIM license to do so whether free or commercial.
+Please not that that this library is designed as a bridge to APSIM software, and we hope that by using this library, you have the appropriate APSIM license to do so whether free or commercial.